 Every relationship has its ups and downs, so it would be wholly unfair to pin every struggle in an adoptee’s relationship on issues relating to their adoption.

 But for adopted adults with relationship issues that continually recur, it may be beneficial to seek out counseling from a counselor who has experience with adoption abandonment issues.
 Relationships can benefit from individual counseling as well as couples counseling, regardless of whether or not a person was adopted.

 Regardless of the Source, Emotional Issues Can Be Resolved

-These issues can also be resolved with some guidance from a counselor.
-Just as healthy relationships are important for your own mental and emotional wellness, a healthier self can make for a healthier partnership.
+These issues can also be resolved with some guidance from a counselor, and a healthier self can make for a healthier partnership, just as healthy relationships are important for your own mental and emotional wellness.